-An Employment Agreement Package are the documents executed between your company and a new employee.
+An Employment Agreement Package consists of the documents executed between your company and a new employee.
 Making sure this package has all the necessary documents and provisions following relevant state and local employment regulations, as well as keeping your best interests in mind is important to make sure you are protected.

 This post will give you a high level overview of what goes into an Employment Agreement Package for a non-executive member of your team.